Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Difference ₹96,000 in Priya's favour

-In a steady 10% annual growth scenario, Priya's lumpsum wins — she had her full money compounding from day one.
+In a steady 10% annual growth scenario, Priya's lumpsum wins.
+Her full amount compounded from day one.
 But this is the best-case scenario for lumpsum.
 Now imagine gold corrects 15% in the first year (as it did from its January 2026 peak to April 2026).
 Priya's ₹3 lakh drops to ₹2.55 lakh before recovering.
-Kiran, buying every month at lower prices during the dip, accumulates more grams — and when gold recovers, his corpus benefits from the lower average cost.
+Kiran, buying every month at lower prices during the dip, accumulates more grams.
+When gold recovers, those cheaper grams appreciate fully.
 That is rupee-cost averaging at work.

 Use Yieldora's SIP Calculator and Lumpsum Calculator to model both approaches for your specific investment amount, expected return, and timeline.